On the origin of V-shaped polarisation spectra in molecular clouds: Discussion

+Lastly, our results indicate that additional measurement between 100 to 350~$\mu$m are essential to further constrain the dust properties, as our models show some significant differences in this range.
+Specifically, with the observational data shown, a minimum at wavelengths lower than 350~$\mu$m cannot be excluded.
+We note, however, that recent observations of OMC~1 by \citet{Tram24} indicate that indeed the minimum is reached at wavelengths of 200~$\mu$m or above (see their figure~6), thus again favouring our models with a smaller (column) density contrast ($f_\textrm{scale}$ = 0.01).

-We note that in the long-wavelength range our models tend to underpredict the (normalised) polarisation degree (Fig.~\ref{fig:obs}); the slope is shallower than that of the observational data.
-In this wavelength range, the model appears to be rather independent of the chosen parameters when normalised to $p$ at 350~$\mu$m (the absolute values, however, can differ, see Fig.~\ref{fig:efficiency}).
+In the long-wavelength range our toy models tend to slightly underpredict the (normalised) polarisation degree (Fig.~\ref{fig:obs}).
+The slope appears to be somewhat shallower than that of the observational data and rather independent of the chosen model parameters.
 Such an underprediction in the slope was also found e.g. in \citet[][see their figure~3]{Vaillancourt08}.
 Possible reason for this are manifold.
 Firstly, we still deal with a highly simplified 1D geometry (see also Section~\ref{sec:3Dresult}).
-This applies both to the density as well as temperature distribution of the dust.
-Also the dust properties are not captured in their entire detail which might affect the shape of the polarisation spectrum.
-Another potential effect related to this and only explored here to a limited extend might be the change in the spectral index (Section~\ref{sec:modification}).
+This applies both to the density as well as temperature distribution of the dust, which are oversimplifications of the complex environment of star forming regions in molecular clouds.
+We thus try to make a first step towards more realistic conditions in Section~\ref{sec:3Dresult}.
+Also the dust properties might not be captured in their entire detail which might affect the shape of the polarisation spectrum.
+As discussed in Section~\ref{sec:modification}, the spectral index can have a significant effect on the steepness of the spectral slope at long wavelengths.
 For example \citet{Dupac03} report an anticorrelation between the dust temperature and the spectral index that we do not account for here.

-In summary, although the match is still not yet perfect, the qualitative comparison of our two-phase model with actual observations that show a V-shaped polarisation spectrum results in the following key points: \begin{enumerate}[(i)] \item A two-phase medium with a cold, dense and a warm, dilute phase is always needed to explain the V-shape. \item The observed polarisation spectra indicate that carbon grains might have been destroyed by an elevated radiation field. \item There are indications of a less efficient alignment of silicate grains in the cold, dense phase. \end{enumerate}
+In summary, the qualitative comparison of our two-phase model with actual observations showing a V-shaped polarisation spectrum results in the following key points: \begin{enumerate} \item A two-phase medium with a cold, dense and a warm, dilute phase is always needed to explain the V-shape. \item The depth of the observed V-shape indicates that carbon grains might have been destroyed by an elevated radiation field. \end{enumerate}